AmaanSayyad/APT-Casino-Flow/README.md

 ### What are Flow Forte Actions?

-Flow Forte Actions (FLIP-338) are self-contained, reusable onchain building blocks that enable seamless protocol composition and AI agent integration.
+Flow Forte Actions (FLIP-338) are self-contained, reusable onchain building blocks that enable protocol composition and AI agent integration.
 Think of them as standardized onchain APIs that plug together like Lego bricks, allowing for automated workflows without external keepers or servers.

 ### Key Benefits of Flow Actions